 This may seem like a win for standard water heaters however, while they don’t need as much maintenance or repairs, they usually do not last as long as a tankless water heater.
 On average, a standard water heater will last about 10 to 13 years whereas a tankless water heater is estimated to last up to 20 years.

-For many homeowners the main thought process when choosing between a traditional water heater and a tankless is as simple as determining which will cost less or save the most money.
+For many homeowners, the main thought process when choosing between a traditional water heater and a tankless is as simple as determining which will cost less or save the most money.
 There are, however, a few other things to consider:

 - Available space – While storage tank water heaters can take up a considerable amount of space, tankless heaters can be stored in small/tight spaces, giving you more storage space.

-- Tankless water heaters may take longer for the water to get hot – Since a traditional water heater has pre-heated water, it is already hot and ready to go when you need it, whereas a tankless heater may take a couple minutes to heat up when first turned on (there are, however, tankless water heaters that provide instantaneous hot water).
+- Tankless water heaters may take longer for the water to get hot – Since a traditional water heater has pre-heated water, it is already hot and ready to go when you need it, whereas a tankless heater may take a couple of minutes to heat up when first turned on (there are, however, tankless water heaters that provide instantaneous hot water).

-- Traditional heaters can cause serious water damage with a leak – Depending on the size of the tank, a standard water heater could hold between 50 to 100 gallons of water.
+- Traditional Water Heaters can cause serious water damage with a leak – Depending on the size of the tank, a standard water heater could hold between 50 to 100 gallons of water.
 If it were to start leaking, it could cause serious water damage with that amount of water.
 If your water heater is on the second floor, the damage could spread to the floor below costing you thousands in water damage repairs.

 - Tankless can provide an “endless” supply of hot water – Unlike a traditional water heater, the tankless water heater can continue to heat water as you need it and, therefore, provides and “endless” supply of hot water.
-If you have several people who use the hot water at the same time, you may run into instances where, after a couple showers, you run out of hot water and are forced to take a cold shower.
+If you have several people who use the hot water at the same time, you may run into instances where, after a couple of showers, you run out of hot water and are forced to take a cold shower.
 With a tankless water heater, you can avoid this problem.

 So, when determining which option is right for you, there are certainly many things to consider.
-There are many pros and cons to each and there isn’t a best option for everyone, it just depends on your needs and preferences.
+There are many pros and cons to each and there isn’t the best option for everyone, it just depends on your needs and preferences.